Topics

 What is pemphigus?

 Pemphigus is a group of autoimmune skin diseases that can be found in humans, cats, dogs, and even horses.
-There are three main types, all of which affect the skin:
+There are four main types, all of which affect the skin:

-• Pemphigus Vulgaris (PV).
 The first to ever be described in veterinary medicine in 1989, and the most severe.
-The affected tissue is often deep within the skin, making it the most difficult to treat, too
+With PV, autoantibodies bind to a protein in your dog’s keratinocytes—which is deep within the skin—and create a blister.
+This makes PV the toughest form of pemphigus to treat.

 Risk factors